ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 EDHOC peers need access to each other's authentication credentials to complete the protocol.
 However, to reduce unnecessary overhead, the EDHOC protocol enables credential references to be sent instead of authentication credentials.
 The ACE protocol includes the initial transport of authentication credentials of C and RS and thus matches the use of credential references in EDHOC.

-However, if one of the parties has erased the other party's authentication credential from its cache, then there should be a way to restore it without requesting a new access token.
+However, if one of the parties has deleted the other party's authentication credential from its local storage, then there should be a way to restore it without requesting a new access token.

-If the Initiator sends a credential by reference in message_3, then Responder may return error code 3, Unknown credential referenced.
-This triggers the Initiator to restart the protocol with some other ID_CRED, typically the authentication credential by value thereby resolving the issue.

-However, in case the Responder sends a credential by reference in message_2, then returning a code 3 error message does not automatically solve the problem.
-Having aborted the protocol, the Responder has no reliable way to act differently in a following EDHOC session with the same Initiator.
+Consider first the EDHOC forward message flow.
+If the ACE Client / EDHOC Initiator sends a credential by reference in message_3, then Responder may return error code 3, Unknown credential referenced.
+This enables the Initiator to restart the protocol using some other ID_CRED, typically the authentication credential by value thereby resolving the issue.
+However, in case the ACE Resource Server / EDHOC Responder sends a credential by reference in message_2, then returning a code 3 EDHOC error message does not automatically solve the problem.
+Having aborted the protocol, the Responder has no reliable way to act differently in a following EDHOC session since it never authenticated the Initiator.

-In order to remediate this situation, we specify a new EAD item for requesting the peer's authentication credential by value, see {{fig-ead-req-authcred}}.
+In order to remediate this situation, this section specifies a new EAD item for requesting the peer's authentication credential by value, see {{fig-ead-req-authcred}}.

 ~~~~~~~~~~~ CDDL
 ead_label = TBD
 ~~~~~~~~~~~
 {: #fig-ead-req-authcred title="EAD item Requesting Authentication Credential By Value."}

 This EAD item has no ead_value.
 When present in EAD_1, it requests the Responder's authentication credential by value in ID_CRED_R of message_2.
-When present in EAD_2, it requests the the Initiators's authentication credential by value in ID_CRED_I of message_3.

-This EAD item is non-critical, i.e., it can be ignored by the receiving peer.
+When present in EAD_2, it requests the the Initiator's authentication credential by value in ID_CRED_I of message_3.
+The EAD item is non-critical, i.e., it can be ignored by the receiving peer.
 It is OPTIONAL to implement.

+Also in the EDHOC reverse message flow this EAD item can be applied for better control of the use of credential by value.

+Note that in the reverse flow both C and RS may recover from error code 3, but at the cost of more round trips which can be avoided by the use of the EAD item.

+* In case the ACE Client / EDHOC Responder sends a credential by reference in message_2 and receives a code 3 error message, then it can trigger a new EDHOC session and send credential by value this time.

+* In case the ACE Resource Server / EDHOC Initiator sends a credential by reference in message_3 and receives a code 3 error message, then since the RS has authenticated C, it can store the authentication credential of C, and in the next session with C, the RS can send its credential by value.

 # Secure Communication with AS # {#secure-comm-as}